 Turner Falls in Franklin County, Massachusetts — The American Northeast (New England)

 Other nearby markers.
-Songbirds (here, next to this marker); Nature's Puzzle (within shouting distance of this marker); Captain William Turner (approx. 0.4 miles away); Factory Hollow (approx. half a mile away); Leavitt-Hovey House 1797 (approx. 2.7 miles away); Town of Greenfield (approx. 2.8 miles away); Capt.
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Waterfowl Migration (within shouting distance of this marker); Songbirds (within shouting distance of this marker); Captain William Turner (approx. 0.4 miles away); Factory Hollow (approx. half a mile away); Leavitt-Hovey House 1797 (approx. 2.7 miles away); Town of Greenfield (approx. 2.8 miles away); Capt.
 William Turner (approx. 2.9 miles away); The View from the French King Bridge (approx. 3.1 miles away).
 Touch for a list and map of all markers in Turner Falls.